Seychelles Biennale of Contemporary Art 2022 – July 31 to August 28 |17 August 2022

-Seychelles NATION: Tell us a little bit about yourself and how your journey as an artist began.
+Seychelles NATION: Tell us a bit about yourself and who you are as an artist.

 Kavinash Thomoo: I am a multidisciplinary artist from Mauritius.
 I practice several techniques such as installations, video art and graphics.
 Normally most of the time, I let myself be driven by my concept, my idea regarding which technique is best.
 I have been practicing as an artist for around 20 years already back in Mauritius.
 I am also working as an integrator in art and design and I am also a part-time lecturer at the university.
 I have been to other biennales before as well such as to the Venice biennale.

 Seychelles NATION: What made you want to take part in this year’s Seychelles Biennale?

 Kavinash Thomoo: A biennale is quite different from other exhibitions.
 It is very selective and I also like the theme and the concept.
 I need to be able to connect with the theme first of all.
 If I have something to say, then I will participate.
 So when I heard about the theme, it did resonate to me like I really wanted to do something and to give my opinion about ‘Lost and Found’.
 It is quite abstract but I found it really interesting.
 With the post-Covid-19, my work makes even more sense.
 I did not change anything from the one I proposed in 2020; it is still the same thing.